bfdykstra/cameo-food-inspections/README.md

 The inspections route is located at /inspections.
 Inspections have 0 or many violations associated with them.

 GET /inspections

 Retrieves all inspections in the database.
 If you would like to limit the number of results returned, include the query parameter 'limit'.
 Eg. /inspections?limit=500 to get 500 of the most recent inspections.
 If you would like to also get any violations associated with the inspections, use the query parameter includeViolations=true.

 Returns an JSON object with two keys, data and 'success'.
-If the query was successful, the 'success' key will have the boolean value true.
+If the query was successful, the 'success' key will be `true`.
 The data key has an array of objects where each object has the format:
 ```
 {
   inspection_id: INTEGER,